fieldtrip/website/tutorial/stats/eventrelatedstatistics.md

 ## Summary and suggested further reading

-This tutorial showed you how to perform parametric and non-parametric statistics in FieldTrip, as well as the the equivalent t-test and Bonferroni correction with MATLAB functions.
+This tutorial showed you how to perform parametric and non-parametric statistics in FieldTrip, as well as the equivalent t-test and Bonferroni correction with MATLAB functions.
 Furthermore, it demonstrated how to plot the channels that contribute to a significant difference.

 After this gentle introduction in statistics with FieldTrip, you can continue with the [Cluster-based permutation tests on event-related fields](/tutorial/stats/cluster_permutation_timelock) and the [Cluster-based permutation tests on time-frequency data](/tutorial/stats/cluster_permutation_freq) tutorials.
 These give a more detailed description of non-parametric statistical testing with a cluster-based approach.